-- Article 124 Specialized training colleges are to be educational facilities other than those set forth in Article 1, providing organizational education falling under each of the following items, with a purpose of nurturing abilities necessary for occupation or actual life, or working to improve cultural education (except what is provided by other laws for providing the relevant education, and what is exclusively targeting foreign nationals residing in our country.). - (i) the course term being 1 year or more; - (ii) the number of class hours being equal to or more than the number of class hours specified by the Minister of Education, Culture, Sports, Science and Technology; - (iii) here being continuously 40 or more persons receiving education. - Article 125 (1) Specialized training colleges will have upper secondary courses, post-secondary courses, or general courses. - (2) Upper secondary courses in specialized training colleges are to provide education referred to in the preceding Article, in accordance with students' mental and physical development, on a foundation of education in junior high school, towards persons who have graduated from junior high school or an equivalent school or compulsory education school, or persons who have completed the lower courses of secondary education school, or persons who are deemed to have equivalent or greater scholastic ability as provided by the Minister of Education, Culture, Sports, Science and Technology. - (3) Post-secondary courses in specialized training colleges are to provide education referred to in the preceding Article, on a foundation of education in high school, towards persons who have graduated from high school or an equivalent school or secondary education school, or persons who are deemed to have a scholastic ability as provided by the Minister of Education, Culture, Sports, Science and Technology.
+- Article 124 Specialized training colleges are to be educational facilities other than those stated in Article 1, providing organizational education falling under each of the following items, with a purpose of nurturing abilities necessary for occupation or actual life, or working to improve cultural education (except what is provided by other laws for providing the relevant education, and what is exclusively targeting foreign nationals residing in our country): - (i) the course term being 1 year or more; - (ii) the number of class hours being equal to or more than the number of class hours specified by the Minister of Education, Culture, Sports, Science and Technology; - (iii) there being regularly 40 or more persons receiving education. - Article 125 (1) Specialized training colleges will have upper secondary courses, post-secondary courses, or general courses. - (2) Upper secondary courses in specialized training colleges are to provide education referred to in the preceding Article, in accordance with students' mental and physical development, on a foundation of education in junior high school, to persons who have graduated from junior high school or an equivalent

-- (4) General courses in specialized training colleges are to provide education in the preceding Article other than upper secondary course and post-secondary course education. - Article 126 (1) Specialized training colleges with upper secondary courses may be called upper secondary specialized training schools. - (2) Specialized training colleges with post-secondary courses may be called professional training colleges. - Article 127 Specialized training colleges may only be established by the national government, local government, and persons falling under the following(i) having the necessary financial basis with which to manage a specialized

-- (ii) the management having the knowledge or experience necessary to manage a specialized training college (if management is a juridical person, it is to be the officer of relevant juridical person in charge of its management.); - (iii) the management having the trust of the public. - Article 128 Specialized training colleges must satisfy standards regarding matters set forth in the following, specified by the Minister of Education, Culture, Sports, Science and Technology. - (i) the number of teachers there must be in accordance with the purpose, number of students, or the type of course; - (ii) the area, location and environment of campus and school building there must be in accordance with the purpose, number of students or the type of course; - (iii) equipment there must be in accordance with the purpose, number of students or the type of course; - (iv) the outline or curriculum and organization in accordance with the purpose or type of course.
+- school, or compulsory education school, or persons who have completed the lower courses of secondary education school, or persons who are deemed to have equivalent or greater scholastic ability as provided by the Minister of Education, Culture, Sports, Science and Technology. - (3) Post-secondary courses in specialized training colleges are to provide education referred to in the preceding Article, on a foundation of education in high school, to persons who have graduated from high school or an equivalent school or secondary education school, or persons who are deemed to have equivalent or greater scholastic ability as provided by the Minister of Education, Culture, Sports, Science and Technology. - (4) General courses in specialized training colleges are to provide education in the preceding Article other than upper secondary course or post-secondary course education. - Article 126 (1) Specialized training colleges with upper secondary courses may be called upper secondary specialized training schools. - (2) Specialized training colleges with post-secondary courses may be called professional training colleges. - Article 127 Specialized training colleges may only be established by the national government, local government, and persons falling under the following: - (i) having the necessary financial basis with which to manage a specialized training college; - (ii) the management having the knowledge or experience necessary to manage a specialized training college (if management is a legal specialist, it is to be the officer of the relevant legal specialist in charge of its management); - (iii) the management having the trust of the public. - Article 128 Specialized training colleges must satisfy standards regarding matters stated in the following, as specified by the Minister of Education, Culture, Sports, Science and Technology: - (i) the number of teachers there must be in accordance with the purpose, number of students, or the type of course; - (ii) the area, location and environment of campus and school buildings there must be in accordance with the purpose, number of students or the type of course; - (iii) equipment there must be in accordance with the purpose, number of students or the type of course; - (iv) the outline or curricula and organization must be in accordance with the purpose or type of course.